sg-crest A Singapore Government Agency Website

 If you missed a court session

-As a party in a Protection from Harassment Court (PHC) case, a default order may be made against you if you were absent for a PHC court session.
+As a party in a Protection from Harassment Court (PHC) or Family Court (FC) case, a default order may be made against you if you were absent for a PHC or FC court session.

 Examples of default orders include:

-• As the claimant (for simplified proceedings) or applicant (for standard proceedings): your application may be dismissed.
+As the claimant (for simplified proceedings in PHC)Your application may be dismissed.

-• As the respondent: an order may be made in the favour of the claimant or applicant.
+As the respondent (all proceedings)An order may be made in the favour of the claimant/applicant (as the case may be).

 You may apply to set aside the default order.